 VMIG 3: This designation denotes acceptable credit quality.
-Adequate protection is afforded by the satisfactory short-term credit strength of the liquidity provider and structural and legal.
+Adequate protection is afforded by the satisfactory short-term credit strength of the liquidity provider and structural and legal protections.

 SG: This designation denotes speculative-grade credit quality.
-Demand features rated in this category may be supported by a liquidity provider that does not have an investment grade short-term rating or may lack the structural and/or legal protections.
+Demand features rated in this category may be supported by a liquidity provider that does not have a sufficiently strong short-term rating or may lack the structural or legal protections.